Mustafasalihi91/FBX_to_STL_separator/README.md

 ## Caution

 The OBJ to STL conversion script deletes the original OBJ files after conversion.
 Ensure you have backups before running the script.

+## Troubleshooting

+If the script fails to identify objects, check if your FBX file uses the expected keywords ("Column", "Wall", "Floor") in object names.
+Ensure all file paths in the CONFIG dictionary are correctly set and accessible.
+If CloudCompare fails to convert OBJ to STL, verify that CloudCompare is correctly installed and the path in the batch file is correct.

 ## Contributing